survivejs/webpack-book/manuscript/appendices/04_searching_with_react.md

 Beyond search, the approach can be used with routers too.
 As the user enters a route, you can load the dependencies the resulting view needs.
 Alternately, you can start loading dependencies as the user scrolls a page and gets adjacent parts with actual functionality. `import` provides a lot of power and allows you to keep your application lean.

-You can find a [full example](https://github.com/survivejs-demos/lunr-demo) showing how it all goes together with lunr, React, and webpack.
+You can find [the full example](https://github.com/survivejs-demos/lunr-demo) showing how it all goes together with lunr, React, and webpack.
 The basic idea is the same, but there's more setup in place.

 To recap: